 This seminar is open to 16 students.
-It serves as the co-requisite for students taking the Mediation Clinic fieldwork in Fall 2014 and as one of several possible prerequisites for Mediation Clinic - Advanced: Dispute System Design in Spring 2015.
-Priority in admission to this seminar is therefore given to students taking one or both of the Mediation Clinic and Mediation Clinic - Advanced: Dispute System Design.
+It serves as the co-requisite for students taking the Mediation Clinic fieldwork in Fall 2022 and as one of several possible prerequisites for Mediation Clinic - Advanced: Dispute System Design in Spring 2023.
+Priority in admission to this seminar is therefore given to students taking both the Mediation Clinic and Mediation Clinic - Advanced: Dispute System Design.

-Fieldwork mediation study and practice takes several forms, including co-mediating, teaching, coaching and training.
-Students will contrast facilitative mediation with evaluative court-imposed settlement process.
-Students may also have an opportunity to observe mediation in other contexts, such as family and housing court.
+Fieldwork mediation, study and practice may take several forms, including case development, co-mediating, coaching and training.
+Students will contrast facilitative mediation with other dispute resolution processes, including the more evaluative court-imposed settlement process.
 As part of the guided learning, students will be required to submit journal entries and site reports reflecting upon their observations and experiences in mediation and training.

-Mediation: In 2013, clinic work engaged students as practitioners with five primary systems focused on mediation and we expect that we will be working in the same venues for fall 2014.
-These include: NYC Small Claims Courts, primarily the courts in the Bronx and Brooklyn; New Jersey Small Claims and Civil Court, primarily in Jersey City; the New Jersey State Court Foreclosure Mediation Program, administered by the State of New Jersey Office of Dispute Settlement (“NJ ODS”), primarily in Jersey City and Trenton; the New York City Office of Administrative Trials and Hearings ("OATH") at 40 Rector Street in NYC; and NYU Residential Life Conflict Management Program (“NYU CMP”) on the NYU campus.
-Students may also be able to observe mediations conducted under the S.D.N.Y.
-Federal Court Mediation Program.
-New York and New Jersey Small Claims/Civil Courts and NJ Foreclosure Mediation offer numerous opportunities for students to gain experience as mediators.
-OATH and NYU CMP offer challenging mediation experiences on a more infrequent basis.
+Mediation: In Fall 2021, clinic work engaged students as practitioners with two primary systems focused on mediation and we expect that we will be working in the same venues for Fall 2022.
+These were the NYC Small Claims Courts and the Center for Creative Conflict Resolution at the Office of Administrative Trials and Hearings ("OATH") at 66 John Street in lower Manhattan.
+Fieldwork in Fall 2022 is likely also to include co-mediating at the Institute for Mediation and Conflict Resolution (IMCR), a community dispute resolution center in the Bronx.
+The IMCR and the Small Claims/Civil Courts offer numerous opportunities for students to gain experience as mediators.
+OATH offers challenging mediation experiences on a more infrequent basis involving workplace conflict; it also offers the opportunity to mediate in the MEND program, a free mediation service for quality-of-life disputes between community residents and neighboring restaurants, bars and nightclubs.
 Full mediator apprenticeship training requires each fieldwork student to complete a minimum of eight (8) live party mediations under supervision of an experienced mediator.
 A regular time will be blocked in fieldwork student schedules to ensure each student is available to complete their apprenticeship work.

 Qualifications for Applicants

 Students who wish to apply to the Mediation Clinic should submit via CAMS the standard application, resume and unofficial transcript.
-Applicants will be contacted by Ray Ivey for an interview with Professor Ray Kramer; once contacted, students should sign up for the interview on the CAMS system.
+Applicants will be contacted by Leomaris Sanchez for an interview with Professor Ray Kramer and Professor Dan Weitz; once contacted, students should sign up for the interview on the CAMS system.
 These interviews will be held throughout the clinic application period and are a prerequisite to admission to the clinic.
-Please contact Mr. Ivey at 212-998-6474 or via email if you have any questions.
+Please contact Ms. Sanchez at 212-998-6477 or via email if you have any questions.

-The Mediation Clinic also welcomes LL.M. enrollments and will consider taking LL.M. students, but does not specifically reserve space for LL.M.s.
+The Mediation Clinic also welcomes LL.M. enrollments and regularly admits LL.M. students.
 Students should carefully consider the impact of the clinic on their other academic choices during their LL.M. year, including consulting the LL.M.
 Program concerning credit requirements.
-The application deadline for LL.M.s is July 14, 2014.
+The deadline is different than for JDs, and is posted on the Clinic Application Timelines page.
 There is a separate application form for LL.M. students.
 Please use that form and submit it along with a resume and unofficial transcript on CAMS.
 Applicants will be contacted for interviews as part of the selection process; accordingly, please make sure your submission includes information about how you can be reached during the weeks immediately following the application.

 Interested students might wish to contact current or former Clinic students, including: